 The Alumni Network, consisting of previous students from the programme, is a supportive group that facilitates connections around the globe.
-Previous students work with sustainability issues in private organisations (such as Adidas and IKEA), non-profit organisations (such as Alberta Ecotrust Foundation and Atmosfair), consultancy company (such as SAP in South Africa), and in support agencies (such as Chamber of Commerce in India), to name a few of the places where graduates currently work.
+Previous students work with sustainability issues in private organisations (such as Adidas and IKEA), non-profit organisations (such as Alberta Ecotrust Foundation and Atmosfair), consultancy company (such as PwC and SAP), and in support agencies (such as Chamber of Commerce), to name a few.

 The programme promotes critical thinking and helps you develop into a responsible future leader - whether you choose a role within an organisation, start your own business, or continue your academic career.

 A GMAT test result is not mandatory.
 If you choose to submit it, you need to submit a copy of your GMAT test result at www.universityadmissions.se.
 Additionally, you also need to send a digital copy of the Official Score Report directly to Uppsala University.
 If you apply for more than one programme at Uppsala University, only one Report is needed.
-It may take up to a couple of weeks for the Report to reach us and the deadline for receipt of the Report is 1 February 2021.
+It may take up to a couple of weeks for the Report to reach us.
+The last day to send in supporting documents is also the deadline for us to receive the Reports.
 Please plan ahead and send your Report in time.
 We will only look at your GMAT total score.
-The test result must not be from earlier than 15 January 2016.
+The test result must not be older than five years on the last day of application.